rohitharakuni/Airbus_Challenge/README.md

 4.This script can only be used to get the information of running instances and their id and state, it doesn't have any functionality of creating or terminating instances.

-C. Test this code using pytest:
+C. Test this code using pytest: "file name" -> "test_lambda.py"

 This code is a Python script that uses the 'boto3' library to interact with the AWS EC2 service and 'pytest' library for testing.